Palo Alto CLEAN

-On May 27, 2015 the Palo Alto City Council approved changes to Palo Alto CLEAN, including adding the option for a 25-year contract term and opening up the program to non-solar renewable energy generation technologies.
-CPAU is offering to purchase the output of new renewable electric generation systems located in Palo Alto at the following prices: 1) for solar energy resources at 16.5 cents per kilowatt hour (c/kWh) for a 20-year or 25-year contract term, and 2) for non-solar eligible renewable energy resources at 9.3 c/kWh for a 20-year contract term and 9.4 c/kWh for a 25-year contract term.
-The program has a 3 MW cap for solar energy resources and a separate 3 MW cap for non-solar eligible renewable energy resources.
-There is no minimum or maximum project size.
+On May 8, 2017 the Palo Alto City Council approved minor changes to Palo Alto CLEAN.
+CPAU is currently offering to purchase the output of eligible renewable electric generation systems located in Palo Alto at the following prices: 1) for solar energy resources: 16.5 cents per kilowatt hour (¢/kWh) for a 15-, 20- or 25-year contract term until the subscribed capacity reaches 3 MW – after that the price will drop to 8.8 ¢/kWh for a 15-year contract term, 8.9 ¢/kWh for a 20-year contract term, or 9.1 ¢/kWh for a 25-year contract term; and 2) for non-solar eligible renewable energy resources: 8.3 ¢/kWh for a 15-year contract term, 8.4 ¢/kWh for a 20-year contract term, or 8.5 ¢/kWh for a 25-year contract term.
+The program no longer has a total participation cap for either solar or non-solar eligible renewable energy resources.
+There is also no minimum or maximum size for individual projects.
 Applications will be accepted in the order received.
 Please see the Program Handbook and Application Package below for more details.

 Current Program Status

 - 85 kW CEC-AC of capacity is currently available for solar resources at the 16.5 ¢/kWh contract price.
 Six applications (totaling 2.915 MW CEC-AC) have been accepted already.
 (Updated 9/25/17)